 - A cough

 How is a traumatic pneumothorax diagnosed?

-Your caregiver will ask about your signs and symptoms and examine you.
-He will listen to your lungs.
-You may need any of the following tests:
+Your healthcare provider will ask about your signs and symptoms and examine you.
+He or she will listen to your lungs.
+You may also need any of the following:

 How is a traumatic pneumothorax treated?